-For a detailed summary of the outstanding securities convertible into, exercisable or exchangeable for voting or equity securities of Medicenna as at March 31, 2020, refer to notes 8, 9, and 10 in the audited 2020 annual financial statements of the Company.
+For a detailed summary of the outstanding securities convertible into, exercisable or exchangeable for voting or equity securities of Medicenna as at March 31, 2020, refer to notes 8, 9, and 10 in the Annual Financial Statements.

 Additional information relating to the Company, including the Company's annual information form in respect of fiscal year 2020, is available under the Company's profile on SEDAR at www.sedar.com.